Change text size:

 Company Corner: Sociability

 At Patchwork Hub we’re driven by our mission to create a more accessible and inclusive world for all.
-As such, we’re also passionate about sharing the work of value-aligned organisations that share our vision.
-Continuing our Company Corner series, we recently caught up with Gem Turner - one of our previous Patchworker Spotlight stars - at Sociability.
-Sociability is an award-winning app that helps disabled people to find accessible places and the peace of mind to explore the world around them.
+So we're passionate about sharing the work of value-aligned organisations and friends that share our vision.

 What is Sociability?